 Driving to your cruise?
 Long term parking is available at cruise terminals.

 You'll be provided with luggage tags with your room number prior to the cruise.
-Most passengers leave their luggage with a porter and have it delivered to their stateroom later.
+Many passengers leave their luggage with a porter and have it delivered to their stateroom later.
 This is convenient, but it may take hours for your luggage to arrive.

 I recommend that you hang on to at least one bag with swimsuits, sunscreen and other essentials that will allow you to get right to the fun.
 You can walk on with all your luggage, but the lunch buffet will probably open before your room is available.
 Wrangling kids AND suitcases in a crowded buffet is a hassle.

 We live out of our suitcases on many vacations, but on a cruise, I unpack everything.
 Stateroom closets have hangers, shelves and drawers.
 You'll have a lot more space to move around if you use the closets and tuck suitcases under the bed.

 At the end of your cruise, you can leave your luggage outside your room on the last night.
 You'll pick it up just before you go through customs.
-However, I don't recommend this option.
+However, I prefer to keep my bags with me.